Which country is cheaper, Portugal or Belgium?

 Belgium is generally not the best destination for road trips, but it has a few options.
 To see some of the small towns in the countryside, taking a road trip might be a good option.
 Since the distances between cities and towns are not large, driving can be quite quick between destinations.
 The roads are great, and having your own car means that you can see some of the small and quaint places that are not as easy to reach by train or bus.
 Don't miss some of the castles (such as in Bouillon, or the monasteries that produce beer such as the one in Rochefort.
 Keep in mind that visiting the big cities with a car is generally not recommended since parking is limited.

-With a huge array of activities for kids, Portugal is very family-friendly.
+Portugal is an extremely popular country to visit for families.
 Just to get started, you'll have a combination of amazing beaches, historical cities, castles, national parks, mountains, and more.
 Family-friendly beach resorts in the Algarve offer more than just a beach vacation, as you can also explore the cliffs and sea caves as well as old fishing villages, and even take a dolphin watching cruise.
 Up the Atlantic coast are more beach towns such as Praia da Costa Nova, Figueira da Foz, or Peniche, all with rich cultural and outdoor experiences.
 Sintra has castles to explore and public gardens, and the big cities of Lisbon and Porto offer family friendly museums, amazing viewpoints, fun trams, tuk tuk tours, and yummy foods.
 The interior of the country is home to fun national park and wildlife areas with camping, hiking, and scenic viewpoints.
 You can also tour monasteries, uncover ancient ruins, and explore old castles that dot the landscape.
 Kids will love every bit of it.

 Portimao: Kids will love the wide range of activities available near Portimao.
 They can kayak through caves, see an underwater world snorkeling, learn to surf, visit waterparks, explore nature parks, and more.
 There are activities that the whole family can enjoy, making this stretch of coastline the perfect option for those traveling with kids.